 Even with a beautiful design model in your mind’s eye, the question of how to build a data warehouse raises its ugly head!
 Ugly because no matter how lovely the model, implementation is always hobbled by the less than perfect reality of the data source systems.
 In the words of an old Irish joke in reply to a request for directions: “if I wanted to go there, I wouldn’t start from here.”
 Since the earliest days, builders of data warehouses have struggled with missing data in source systems, poorly defined data structures, incorrect content, and missing relationships, to name but a few.
 Implementation, therefore, becomes a delicate balancing act between the vision of the model and the constraints of the sources.
 In simplistic terms, the process comes down to the following steps.

-Steps to Follow When Building a Data Warehouse
+Building a Data Warehouse

 Often described as data archeology, this step presents major challenges, especially for legacy systems, which—even if originally well documented—have usually been “bent to fit” emerging and urgent requirements.
 Modern big data sources may be equally challenging as a result of poor or absent documentation.

-Step Two: Compare the Data
+2. Compare Data

 Compare the data available to the data warehouse model and define appropriate transformations to convert the former to the latter.

-Step Three: Modify the Data Warehouse Model
+3. Data Warehouse Model

 Where transformations are too difficult, modify the data warehouse model to accommodate the reality of the data sources.
 Changing the data sources—which would be the right answer when they are in error—is usually impossible for reasons of cost, politics, or both.

-Step Four: Test Performance
+4. Test Performance

 Test performance of load/update processes and check ability of modified model to deliver the data needed by the business.